-The training subdatasets will be constructed using two approaches: random selection criteria and different delayspread-based selection criteria.
-Based on the random approach, Cases 1 & 2 are identified, and based on the delayspread approach, Cases 3, 4, & 5 are identified.
+The training subdatasets are constructed using two approaches: random selection criteria and different delay-spread-based selection criteria.
+Based on the random approach, Cases 1 & 2 are identified, and based on the delay-spread approach, Cases 3, 4, & 5 are identified.